 Best free data recovery software

-To recover data when a Windows computer won't boot, you can try some Windows data recovery software like iBoysoft Data Recovery. iBoysoft Data Recovery is one of the best data recovery software for Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003.
-It is designed to recover data from crashed/dead hard drive with the support of different file types, such as photos, music files, videos, documents, emails, etc. Moreover, iBoysoft Data Recovery is risk-free due to its read-only features, which would raise the level of data protection on your computer.
+To recover lost data when a Windows computer won't boot, you can try some Windows data recovery software like iBoysoft Data Recovery. iBoysoft Data Recovery is one of the best data recovery software for Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003.
+It is designed to recover lost data from crashed/dead hard drive with the support of different file types, such as photos, music files, videos, documents, emails, etc. Moreover, iBoysoft Data Recovery is risk-free due to its read-only features, which would raise the level of data protection on your computer.

-Aside from recovering data from unbootable PC, iBoysoft Data Recovery can also recover deleted files/photos, recover data from formatted inaccessible drives, recover data from corrupted drives, perform RAW file system data recovery, etc. It can recover deleted/lost files on any type of external media, including external hard drives, USB flash drives, SD cards, memory cards, CF cards and more.
+Aside from recovering data from unbootable PC, iBoysoft Data Recovery can also recover deleted files/photos, recover lost data from formatted inaccessible drives, recover lost data from corrupted drives, perform RAW file system data recovery, etc. It can recover deleted/lost files on any type of external media, including external hard drives, USB flash drives, SD cards, memory cards, CF cards and more.

-Tutorial to recover data from unbootable PC
+Tutorial to recover lost data from unbootable PC

 Step 1: Remove the internal hard drive.